1951 Jammu and Kashmir Constituent Assembly election: The election

 The elections were conducted by the State's election and franchise commissioner.

-The process of elections was highly irregular.
+The procedures of the election were highly irregular.
 All the 43 seats allocated to Kashmir went to the National Conference candidates, who were elected unopposed a week before the date of the elections.
 In Jammu, 13 candidates belonging to the Jammu Praja Parishad had their nominations rejected.
-Praja Parishad then boycotted the elections, alleging the Government's illegal practices and official interference.
+The Praja Parishad then boycotted the elections, blaming the Government's illegal practices and official interference.
 Two independent candidates dropped out at the last moment, giving a clean sweep to the National Conference.
 In Ladakh, the Head Lama, Kushak Bakula and an associate won seats, as nominal members of the National Conference.
 Thus, the National Conference won all the 75 seats to the Constituent Assembly, which convened on 31 October 1951.

-Scholar Sumantra Bose states that the manner of elections indicated that the National Conference elites wanted to govern Jammu and Kashmir as a party state.
+Scholar Sumantra Bose states that the manner of elections indicated that the National Conference elites wanted to govern Jammu and Kashmir as a one party state.
 Their slogan was "One Leader, One Party, One Programme".
-Balraj Puri, journalist and secular activist from Jammu, is said to have argued with Jawaharlal Nehru that Ghulam Mohiuddin Karra's group in the Kashmir Valley should be allowed to function as an opposition group in the state.
-While Nehru agreed with the principle he stated that nothing should be done to weaken Sheikh Abdullah.
+Balraj Puri, a journalist and secular activist from Jammu, is said to have argued with Jawaharlal Nehru that Ghulam Mohiuddin Karra's group in the Kashmir Valley should be allowed to function as an opposition group in the state.
+While Nehru agreed with the principle, he stated that nothing should be done to weaken Sheikh Abdullah.

 The Jammu Praja Parishad, having been denied opportunities for the democratic opposition, took to the streets.
 It demanded full integration of the state with India to ensure the "legitimate democratic rights of the people" against the "anti-Dogra government of Sheikh Abdullah".
 The conflict with the Praja Parishad eventually led to the termination of Sheikh Abdullah's rule.

+Results

+The elected members of the assembly, according to data hosted by the South Asia Terrorism Portal, were: